 Today’s women are more self-conscious about the appearance of their genitalia than previous generations.
 The accepted cultural norm of shaving, waxing, and other grooming of a woman’s intimate parts has enhanced the popularity of vaginal rejuvenation at our Washington, D.C. practice.
 We offer surgical and non-surgical vaginal rejuvenation procedures, including labia tightening and shaping.

 If you’re considering getting vaginal rejuvenation, request a consultation online to meet with Dr. Ruff, or call our office at (202) 785-4187 to speak with a staff member at West End Plastic Surgery and schedule a consultation.

-Cosmetic Gynecology, as practiced by board certified plastic surgeon Dr. Paul G. Ruff, IV, at his Washington, DC plastic surgery office, consists of a number of procedures, which can be performed singly or in combination with other procedures, depending upon the desires and needs of each patient.
+Cosmetic Gynecology, as practiced by our board certified plastic surgeons, consists of a number of procedures, which can be performed singly or in combination with other procedures, depending upon the desires and needs of each patient.

 - Labia Majora Reshaping

 - Labial Shaping

 Many women have experienced lifelong embarrassment due to their labia.
 They may be larger than normal, creating friction while wearing certain garments, such as workout gear, swimwear, tight jeans or even shorts.
 These women often experience discomfort when the labial area is pushed against a chair, a bike seat or against exercise equipment.
 One labium may be larger than the other, creating embarrassment in intimate settings.